cloudnativetrainings/trainings/k8s_servicemesh/06_circuit-breaker/README.md

 # Circuit Breaker

-In this lab you will configure a circuit breaker.
+In this task you will configure a circuit breaker.

 ## Inspect and create the resources